lekakenycollins8/Fitness-Dashboard/README.md

 - Learn proper exercise techniques through detailed instructions
 - Create a personalized collection of favorite exercises
 - Access your workout information on any device
-- Choose between light and dark themes for comfortable viewing

 ## 🚀 Getting Started